National League of Junior Cotillions

-The Year II program is for students in the sixth and seventh grades.
+The Year II program is for students in the sixth, seventh or eighth grades.
 The schedule is dictated by the five-course meal and may meet more than once a month.
 Curriculum highlights: five-course instructional dinner; social survival skills; menu ordering and tipping; stand up event skills; interviewing; cell phone and internet etiquette; polite conversation skills; eating unusual foods; basic dance instruction in Swing/Shag, Waltz and manners in public places.
 The Year I experience not required.
 This group meets mostly on Sundays.

-Year III Premiere program is for students in the seventh and eighth grades.
-Parents of ninth graders may consider this program for their student.
+Year III Premiere program is for students in the seventh, eighth or ninth grades.
 The schedule is dictated by the instructional meal and may meet more than once each month.
 Curriculum highlights: multi-course instructional meal; social survival skills; menu ordering and tipping; stand up event skills; interviewing; cell phone and internet etiquette; polite conversation skills; basic dance instruction in Swing/Shag, Waltz and manners in public places.
 Prior Junior Cotillion experience not required.
 The group meets mostly on Sundays.

 The High School Program will consist of Business and Dining Etiquette, life skills (budgeting) and basic dance steps that may include Waltz and Swing/Shag.
 Prior Junior Cotillion experience is not required.
 This group meets mostly on Sundays.